Skip to Content

 Health:

-Despite their size, Norwich Terriers are vigorous and have a history in vermin hunting, showcasing a strong prey drive.
+Despite their size, Norwich Terriers are vigorous and have a history of vermin hunting, showcasing a strong prey drive.
 They thrive in active families and require regular mental stimulation and exercise.
-Their grooming needs include regular brushing and occasional stripping of their coat to maintain its texture and appearance.
+Their grooming needs include regular brushing and occasional coat stripping to maintain their texture and appearance.
 As sociable pets, they bond closely with their owners, displaying a cheerful disposition.

 Nabarlek